Strategic Alignment Grant

 -

-Travel expenses for the AUR Annual Meeting may not be paid by this grant’s funds.
+Travel expenses for the AAR Annual Meeting may not be paid by this grant’s funds.

 -

-Unexpended funds must be returned to the AUR Research and Education Foundation.
+Unexpended funds must be returned to the AAR Research and Education Foundation.

 Grant Recipients: